 A computational data scientist position is available immediately in Dr. Ron Do’s lab.
 The Do lab is in the Charles Bronfman Institute for Personalized Medicine, Department of Genetics and Genomic Sciences, Icahn School of Medicine at Mount Sinai, New York, New York.

-The Charles Bronfman Institute for Personalized Medicine is an interdisciplinary institute to advance personalized health and health care.
-One of the institute’s key resources is the BioMe electronic health record (EHR)-linked Biobank, an ancestrally diverse population of >34,000 individuals recruited from throughout New York City.
-BioMe has a longitudinal design and captures and full spectrum of common and rare biomedical phenotypes.
-BioMe is also rich in genetic data, including genome-wide array genotypes, and exome (N ~34,000) and whole genome (N ~15,000) sequencing data.
+The Charles Bronfman Institute for Personalized Medicine is an interdisciplinary institute focused on genomic and precision medicine.
+The electronic health record (EHR)-linked BioMe Biobank is a central resource of the institute and currently has enrolled >34,000 individuals from diverse ancestries from in and around New York City.
+BioMe has an extensive set of genetic data including genome-wide array genotypes, and exome (N ~34,000) and whole genome (N ~15,000) sequencing data.

 Dr. Do’s lab focuses on determining the genetic and biological bases of complex disease.
 The group pursues these interests by utilizing approaches from statistical genetics, population genetics, human genetics and genetic epidemiology.

 Current lab research areas include: (1) Causal inference of biomarkers with complex disease; (2) Identification of biological processes of complex disease using functional data; (3) Inferring the strength and mode of natural selection for complex disease; (4) Rare variant association studies using sequencing data; (5) Data mining in electronic health records.